rodalton/watson-functions/README.md

 ## Watson Assistant
+While the Cloud Functions included in this repository can be invoked like any other Cloud Function outside the context of Watson Assistant, these instructions are targeted at calling a Cloud Function from a Watson Assistant dialog node.
+We also assume here that you've created a Watson Assistant instance running in the US South Region and that you've created a Watson Assistant Workspace already.

+To call a Cloud Function from Watson Assistant, we'll need to update a Dialog node in the Workspace with details of the Cloud Function to call.
+We assume at this point, that you've identified the node that'll invoke a Cloud Function have met a defined condition in the node.
+For example, you might have a Dialog node

-From the Watson Assistant workspace, update the appropiate Dialog node using the JSON editor
+We'll update the Dialog node to be called from Watson AssiFrom the Watson Assistant workspace, update the appropiate Dialog node using the JSON editor

 Sample JSON to include below
 ```javascript